 It's normal to feel many different emotions after your child comes out as transgender.
 You may feel confusion, sadness, overwhelm, doubt, fear, relief, joy, and even anger.
 The most common feeling that parents experience is grief.
 It's also the feeling that brings the most shame, confusion, and cause for concern.
 After all, our children are still alive, so why are we grieving?
 Experiencing grief after your child comes out is complicated, but it isn't wrong, and it's perfectly normal.

 While grief is generally related to death, it can also be experienced with any loss.
 It is also appropriate to grieve when something in our life ends.
 In the case of our children being transgender, what is ending is our belief about who we thought our child was.
-The idea about the child we thought we had has ended, and we have to re-associate our child with a new gender and maybe a new name and pronouns.
+The idea about the child we thought we had has ended, and we have to re-associate our child with a new gender, a new name, and pronouns.

 Grief is a natural response to letting go of the idea of the child you thought you had.